-Saint Xavier University was founded in Chicago by the Sisters of Mercy in 1846, holding the distinction of being Chicago's oldest Catholic university as well as the first Mercy institution of higher learning in the United States.
+Saint Xavier University was founded in Chicago by the Sisters of Mercy in 1846, holding the distinctions of being Chicago's oldest Catholic university as well as the first Mercy institution of higher learning in the United States.
 Initially serving as a higher education institution for women and the poor, today the four-year, private Catholic institution serves a diverse population of men and women who seek a Mercy education that prepares them to become successful, productive and compassionate members of society.

 At Saint Xavier University, we...